Net Investment Income Tax (3.8% Medicare Surtax)

 The NIIT is applied to the lesser of net investment income or modified adjusted gross income minus the income threshold.
 Modified adjusted gross income (MAGI) under NIIT includes any foreign income excluded under the foreign income exclusion rule, less any deductions disallowed under the rule.
 Thus, taxpayers with foreign investments may have to include that income when calculating the NIIT.

 A taxpayer with children who earned income from interest, dividends, and capital gains reported on Form 8814, Parents' Election to Report Child's Interest and Dividends must include those amounts when calculating net investment income.
-Income that does not have to be included are amounts excluded from Form 1040 because of threshold amounts on Form 8814, which for 2022, was $1,150, and Alaska Permanent Fund Dividends.
+Income that does not have to be included are amounts excluded from Form 1040 because of threshold amounts on Form 8814 and Alaska Permanent Fund Dividends.

 Expenses allocable to the earning of the gross investment income are deductible, such as investment interest expense, investment advisory and program fees, expenses incurred to generate rental and royalty income, and state and local taxes assessed on income-producing activities.